Program 2025

 Cracking the Code: How Artificial Intelligence (AI) and Digital Twins are Revolutionizing Endovascular Treatment of aortic aneurysms:

-Moderators of the aortic day: J. P. de Vries, T. Donati, G. Sufalli, M. Reijnen
+Moderators of the aortic day: J. P. de Vries, T. Donati, G. Sufali, M. Reijnen

 09:00 – 10:30 | Session 1: Aortic dissections